gvdb/crowns/README.md

     + __Coronate:__ The player takes a card (J, Q, K) from their Stronghold and places it, face down, on the Throne (the area to their right)
     + __Advance:__ The player places a card (A – J), face down, on a card already on the Throne to advance it
     + __Rally:__ The player places a card or cards (A – J) on rally points in front of their Throne or Stronghold
+    + __Recall__: The player can return already rallied Troops back to their Stronghold.
+Note: If rallying new Troops where there are existing Troops, the existing Troops are automatically recalled to the Stronghold without having to spend an additional action for the recall
     + __Raid:__ The player attacks an opponent's realm.
 If the player can pass any Rallied Troops during a raid they may access cards from the opposing player's Throne, Stronghold, or Tombs.
 A player's House and the Deck cannot be raided

 ### Discard Phase